Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 To select an initial track prior to the start of the playback based on specific media settings use the `setInitialMediaSettingsFor()` function.
 The function takes an object as input allowing you to define initial values such as the target language.

+For each parameter present in the configuration object, dash.js tries to find matching Adaptation Sets and keeps only those that matches the given setting.
+If no Adaptation Set is found or the parameter is not present in configuration object, all Adaptaptation Sets are kept.
+This processing iterates sequentially the following parameters in the given order:
+1. `@id`
+2. `@lang`
+3. Index
+4. `Viewpoint`
+5. `Role`
+6. `Accessibility`
+7. `AudioChannelConfiguration`
+8. `@codecs`

+Notes and Exceptions:
+- dash.js does normalize and compare the values provided via the @lang attributes and the `lang` setting according to the rules provided with IEFT BCP 47 (e.g. `spa` will get converted to `es` prior to comparison)
+- If `accessibility` is not provided as parameter, dash.js prioritizes those AdaptationSets where no `<Accessibility>` element is present

 For a detailed description of this method checkout our [API documentation](https://cdn.dashjs.org/latest/jsdoc/module-MediaPlayer.html#setInitialMediaSettingsFor).

 ### Example